 County records fall into nine categories:

-- Bonds – Include several different types and are generally arranged by date
+- Bonds – Include several different types (e.g. administrators, bastardy, and apprentice) and are generally arranged chronologically.

 - Census – Few county copies survive but there are some lists that perform much the same function as the federal census for periods prior to 1790 when the first federal census was taken.
 The so-called “corn lists” of the period 1714-1716 list colonists who were taxed for provisions during the Tuscarora War.
 These lists are in the tax lists of the Colonial Court Records (CCR 190) and are for the northeastern coastal counties, which was the settled part of NC at that time.
 Additionally, a census of sorts was taken in the colony during the years 1741-1752.
 It has been printed in the Winter, 1966 volume of the Journal of North Carolina Genealogy on pages 1759-1769.
 This list is actually one of headrights, and indicates the number of white persons in a household (with the exception of part of 1741 when whites and blacks in one household were added together) but serves much the same purpose as a census.

-- Court records – Pleas and Quarter sessions, Superior – These records are usually arranged chronologically.
-Though tedious to read, one of the best sources of information on our ancestors is court records, especially county court minutes.
-They contain a wealth of information.
-An ancestor should never be isolated from the time period in which he lived.
-Containing extraordinary details about the community, there is no better way to understand the period than by reading the court minutes.
-With regard to court cases, which are often very detailed in information about individuals, several things should be realized.
-The actual transcripts of trials were almost never saved.
-Only occasionally does a case include such valuable documents and this is more likely to have happened if the case was appealed to a higher court.
+- Court records – These records are usually arranged chronologically or by case file number.
+County court minutes contain a wealth of information about the community and individuals involved in court cases.
+Actual transcripts of trials are rare unless the case was appealed to a higher court.
 In addition to the court dockets and minutes, loose civil or criminal action papers should be checked for accompanying documents.
 Careful attention should be paid to any actions of the court in a particular case.
 A change of venue indicates that the researcher must begin looking in another county for information.
 An appeal means the researcher must look in the records of higher court, perhaps even the North Carolina Supreme Court.

-- Land records – The deed books themselves, for the most part, remain in the county although the Archives has microfilm copies of them and the indices–these records are generally arranged chronologically.
+- Land records – Most deed books and indices remain in the county, although the Archives has microfilm copies.
+These records are generally arranged chronologically.

-- Marriage records and Vital Statistics – From 1741-1868 these would be in the form of bonds.
-A couple was not required to take out a bond and most did not.
-The alternative was to go to church and get married after the banns had been called three successive weeks.
+- Marriage records and Vital Statistics – From 1741-1868 these would be in the form of bonds, although this was not a requirement.
+Most North Carolina couples of this time chose the alternative path to marriage, which was to go to church to have the banns called for three successive weeks.
 A Bible record, newspaper account, or privately-held certificate might be the only proof document that remains.
-After 1868 NC began requiring certification of marriages at the county level and, for the most part, those licenses are on microfilm.
-Vital records include birth and death records and NC did not keep them before 1913.
-Copies of each certificate were filed with the county and the state.
+After 1868, North Carolina began requiring certification of marriages at the county level in the form of marriage licenses (typically found at the Archives on microfilm).
+Vital records include birth and death records, which were not mandated by the state until 1913.
+Copies of each certificate were then filed locally with the county Register of Deeds and centrally in the state’s Vital Records Office.
 The Archives has many county indices to vital records on microfilm but not the certificates themselves.
-The indices are part of the county microfilm and provide a book and page number so that the document can be requested from the county register of deeds.
+The indices are part of provide a book and page number so that the document can be requested from the county register of deeds.
 The Archives has state copies of death certificates for Oct., 1913-1975.
 They are available for researchers in the microfilm room of the search room.
 The indices can be searched using the Soundex code and are available on film.
-For death certificates after 1975 and all birth certificates check with Vital Records Office or the office of the register of deeds of the county in which the event took place.
+Ancestry has made the death certificate microfilm available online through their website.
+For information about other State Archives materials available online through other sources, visit the Links collection in the North Carolina Digital Collections.

 - Miscellaneous records – This category refers to a large group of records that do not fall into any of the other categories or only appear in a few counties’ records.
-They may include records related to elections, ferries, schools, mills, slaves and many others.
+They may include records related to elections, naturalization, coroners’ inquests, lunacy, ferries, schools, mills, and enslaved persons.